lovepigeons/Entity4j/README.md

 # Entity4j

-A lightweight Java ORM inspired by Entity Framework (Java + Entity Framework = J-ENny)
+A lightweight Java ORM inspired by Entity Framework (Entity Framework for Java = Entity4j)

 Entity4j is a minimal, type-safe object relational mapper for Java.
 It lets you define entities with annotations, map them to database tables, and build queries with lambda expressions in a concise way.
 It also provides helpers to automatically create tables from annotated classes, with support for multiple database dialects including MySQL, PostgreSQL, SQL Server, and SQLite.